 You need to downsize your toiletry items.

-Hopefully, our tips help you on your trip.
-Now you won’t get stuck in another country waiting on your checked-bag.
+Hopefully, our tips help you on your next trip.
+Now you won’t get stuck in another country waiting on your checked-bag ever again.
 Instead, pack it all in the carry-on and maximize your travel!
-Pack more, do more, and spend more time traveling!
+Pack more, spend less, and do more traveling!

 Do you have any questions or comments?
 Please comment below!